wavesplatform/docs.wavesplatform/docs/en/waves-node/how-to-work-with-node-wallet.md

 ## Creating a New Wallet From Scratch <a id="new"></a>

 On startup a node creates wallet if the directory listed in `wallet` section of [node's configuration file](https://github.com/wavesplatform/Waves/blob/master/node/src/main/resources/application.conf) does not already contain `wallet.dat` file.
-In this case the node will also .

 During the wallet creation the node will: